 Jaundice is a condition involving the liver that results to a yellowish tinge on the skin and white of the eyes.
 Although it is common and brief among newborns, jaundice among children might be an indication of a serious health condition.

 It is important to note that jaundice is due to hyperbilirubinemia which is the accumulation of bilirubin in the bloodstream.
-Bilirubin is generated during the normal breakdown of the red blood cells.
+The normal breakdown of the red blood cells releases bilirubin.
 It is a yellow-orange substance that passes via the liver and eliminated from the body.

-If there is an abnormally elevated level of bilirubin in the blood, jaundice develops and signs of changes in the skin and eye color manifest.
-Jaundice in both children and adults is considered unusual and a sign of a health issue that require treatment.
+If there is an abnormal rise in the level of bilirubin in the blood, jaundice develops and signs of changes in the skin and eye color manifest.
+Jaundice in both children and adults is unusual and a sign of a health issue that require treatment.

 What are the signs?

-The evident signs of jaundice are yellowing of the skin and white part of the eye.
+The evident signs are yellowing of the skin and white part of the eye.
 There are also color changes in the bodily fluids such as dark urine and pale stools.

 If the jaundice is linked to a serious health condition such as hepatitis, there are other symptoms present such as: